MarkCarrier/public-writings/declarative-programming.md

 I expect the first version makes at least some sense to you:
 > Hello machine.
 While this condition is true I want you do this over and over again.

 The second version just "declares" things that are true.
-It's actually devoid of sequencing.
+It's actually devoid of any true sequencing.
 In a proper functional language, you can actually change the order of statements without affecting program output.
 You're just stating (declaring) some facts and letting the compiler worry about their relevance.
 That's why the Haskell version doesn't need a `stopAt` parameter.
 Haskell won't actually calculate anything unless it's needed.
 Something "higher up" will need to "pull" some values from these truths and the compiler will only calculate as many Fibonacci values as are needed.

 As much as some might try, no imperative language can actually pretend to be truly functional/declarative since they calculate stuff based on what you asked for instead of on what's needed.
 In Haskell _everything_ is lazy evaluated.